 Fig 3: (a) Importance of four climate variables in (a) CEMs and (b) BRTs for modelling rainfed rice cultivation.
-In (a) the y-axis is the mean correlation (and SE) from model projections made with a single climate variable against predictions made by using all four variables.
+In (a) the y-axis is the mean correlation coefficient (Pearson’s r) (and SE) from model projections made with a single climate variable against predictions made by using all four variables.
 In (b) the y-axis plots the relative influence of each variable (higher numbers indicate stronger influence).
-Friedman & Meulman (2003).
+Refer to section 2.3 for a brief description and Friedman & Meulman (2003) for full details.